tfederico/MimicTest/README.md

-# ASLMimic
-Code for ASLMimic
+# Debug code for mimicry